-6.5 Based on an extrapolation of the baseline value for hazardous waste arisings from East London in 2023 of 71,200 tonnes, it has been estimated a slightly lower tonnage of 72,400 may arise in 2041.
-Comparing this to an estimate of existing hazardous waste management capacity of c54,000 tonnes reveals a shortfall in capacity over the Plan period of c18,400tpa.
-However given the diverse nature of hazardous wastes, there is no policy expectation that individual Plan areas be net self sufficient for the management of hazardous waste forecast to be produced, rather that existing capacity be safeguarded and additional capacity be sought in co-operation with other Plan areas.
+6.5 Based on an extrapolation of the baseline value for hazardous waste arisings from East London in 2022 of 57,700 tonnes, it has been estimated a slightly lower tonnage of 54,700 may arise in 2041.
+Comparing this to an estimate of existing hazardous waste management capacity of c39,000 tonnes reveals a shortfall in capacity over the Plan period.
+However given the diverse nature of hazardous wastes, there is no policy expectation that individual Plan areas be net self sufficient for the management of hazardous waste forecast to be produced.
+Rather that existing capacity be safeguarded and additional capacity be sought in co-operation with other Plan areas.

-&lt;sup>25 East London Joint Waste Plan, Assessment of Existing Waste Management Capacity, Updated BPP Consulting, February 2025
+&lt;sup>28 East London Joint Waste Plan, Assessment of Existing Waste Management Capacity, BPP Consulting, July 2024

-- 6.6 Therefore the indicated presence of a shortfall should not be a barrier to release of other sites, or impose a requirement to provide for additional capacity through allocation in the ELJWP. - 6.7 This study therefore confirms that no shortfalls in waste management capacity over the Plan period are predicted that warrant inclusion of specific land allocations in the ELJWP.
+- 6.6 Therefore the indicated presence of a shortfall should not be a barrier to release of other sites, or impose a requirement to provide for additional capacity through allocation in the ELJWP. - 6.7 This study therefore confirms the conclusions of the previous assessment that predicted there would be no shortfalls in waste management capacity over the Plan period that warrant inclusion of specific land allocations in the new ELJWP.